particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 This function **publishes** an **event** called *get_nextbus* to the Particle cloud.
 If you remember, we used this event name when we created the webhook.
 Further down, you'll see
 ```
 // retrieve the webhook data and send it to the gotNextBusData function
-Particle.subscribe("hook-response/get_nextbus", gotNextBusData, MY_DEVICES);
+Particle.subscribe("hook-response/get_nextbus/0", gotNextBusData, MY_DEVICES);
 ```
 This line **subscribes** your device to the *get_nextbus* event, which pulls in data coming from the webhook attached to it.
+(The /0 tells it to reference the first chunk of data, since there are a few of them.)
 It then sends that data to a function called *gotNextBusData*, which parses all the XML and pulls out the tiny bits we need, which are the number of **minutes** for the next two buses.
 See our [publish and subscribe](https://docs.particle.io/guide/getting-started/examples/photon/#the-buddy-system-publish-and-subscribe) guide for more info on publishing and subscribing.

 ### Connecting the OLED screen
-Now that the webhook is ready, we'll wire up the **OLED screen**.
+Now that the webhook is ready, we can connect the **OLED screen**.
+We'll start by adding the OLED screen library to our project:
+* Click the **Libraries** icon on the left sidebar
+* Search for **Adafruit_SSD1306** in the search box
+* Click the Adafruit_SSD1306 library
+* Click the **Include in App** button
+* Select your code to add the library to
+* Click **Add to This App**

+Now for the hardware.
 Press the OLED screen into the breadboard, then connect the pins according to this diagram.

 ![Fritzing diagram - how to hook up the Particle Photon to the Maker Kit LED screen](/assets/images/nextbus-fritzing.png)